adakartova-afk/sql-powerbi-sales-analysis/README.md

 ## Key Insights

+- Total revenue is approximately $X million, with peak performance in November
-- A small percentage of customers contributes a disproportionately high share of total revenue
+- A small group of customers (~X%) generates the majority of total revenue
-- Revenue is concentrated in a limited number of product categories
-- Certain months show significant drops in performance, indicating seasonality or operational issues
-- Customer retention appears weak, with a low proportion of repeat customers
+- The top 3 product categories contribute more than X% of overall sales
+- Revenue shows strong seasonality, with Q4 significantly outperforming other periods
+- Repeat customer rate is low (~X%), indicating weak retention

 ---